fukugit/example-fontawesome-in-sass-with-webpack/README.md

 I've faced some problems when trying it, so that I put together it in the [problem](#problem).
 Some problems got [fixed](#there-are-fixed-problem) by myself, unfortunately, one [problem](#there-is-not-fixed-problem) didn't.

+This project explains that the way of the usage of FontAwesome in Sass with Webpack.
+I've faced some problems when trying it.
+Hence, I put together it in this [problem](#problem).
+Some of those got [fixed](#there-are-fixed-problem) by myself.
+Unfortunately, another [problem](#there-is-not-fixed-problem) didn't.

 <br/>

 The followoing is that all of the things available/unavailable in this project.